teal-language/tl/docs/tutorial.md

 local prices: {number} = {}
 ```

-Creating empty tables to fill an array is so common that tl has a naive
+Creating empty tables to fill an array is so common that Teal includes a naive
-inference feature to support determining the type of empty tables with no
+inference logic to support determining the type of empty tables with no
 declaration.
 The first array assignment to an empty table, reading the code
 top-to-bottom, determines its type.
 So this works: